open-ce/open-ce-builder/doc/README.open_ce_build.md

     open-ce build feedstock --output_folder=/home/builder/condabuild
 ```

-The `open-ce build feedstock --debug` command can be used to debug a feedstock. what debug does is to create environments for you and provide you with a single command line that you can copy/paste to enter a debugging environment.When complete, conda debug prints something like this:
+The `open-ce build feedstock --debug` command is used to debug a feedstock.
+This option when used, will create debug environment and provide a single command line that one can copy/paste to enter into that environment for further debugging.
+The output of `open-ce build feedstock --debug` looks like this:

 ```shell
    ################################################################################